shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

     - see #project-base-diff to update your project
 - move `paths.yml` config file into packages subfolder to allow easy override them for different environments
     - see #project-base-diff to update your project
+- set overwrite domain url to be taken exclusively from environment variable
+    - see #project-base-diff to update your project